 If this influence is positive, then it doesn’t really matter that we might not be aware of what our thumbs are doing.
 It is when this influence is negative that it becomes important to be aware of how our use of those hidden thumbs might be contributing to our problems at the instrument.
-It is only when we have this awareness that we will be able to make an accurate diagnostic of our problem and thus convert this destructive influence into a positive helpful one.
+Only when we have this awareness will we be able to make an accurate diagnostic of our problem and thus convert this destructive influence into a helpful one.

 And we should definitely not underestimate the destructive potential of these simple muscular labourers, working away silently in the background.
 A tense, stiff, rigid, inflexible righthand thumb can have a truly terrible effect on our bowhand flexibility, affecting negatively all aspects of our bowing but most especially our sound quality, legato bow changes, spiccato, and control of bow starts/stops (see Bowhold).
 And a lefthand thumb that clamps tightly onto the back of the cello neck will have a catastrophic effect on all aspects of our lefthand technique (see Finger Pressure).